Analytics and Sales Reports

 Depending on the report you are viewing, there might also be other Quick Filters and/or Advanced Filters that allow you to further customize the data set being viewed.

 If filter options are available, they will be shown next to the Date Range picker, or below it on narrow/mobile viewports.
-Much like the date range selection, filters are also persisted to the URL which allows you to save a quick link to a specific filtered version of a report.
-Available filters for each report are covered more in-depth in each report’s documentation.
+Much like the date range selection, filters are also added to the URL which allows you to save a quick link to a specific filtered version of a report.
+Available filters for each report are covered more in-depth in the documentation for each report.

 Summary Numbers / Chart